 On loan from Brian Callender

+Roz Chast

+“Can’t We Talk About Something More Pleasant?”

+The New Yorker

+Ink and watercolor on paper

+On loan from MK Czerweic

 Pandemics: HIV

 When HIV was first perceived to be epidemic in the United States in the 1980s, gay men were almost instantly stigmatized as being responsible for and carriers of this “new” disease.
 In 1992, HIV infection was the leading cause of death in men 25-44 years old.
 Activist and educational comics played an important role in raising awareness, promoting prevention, and reducing stigma.
 Decades after the first case was diagnosed, the comics that emerged from the early years of the HIV pandemic allow us to reflect back on the years that took such a mental and physical toll on patients, family and care givers.